Structure-Preserving High-Order Methods for the Compressible Euler Equations in Potential Temperature Formulation for Atmospheric Flows: Two-point flux structure-preserving properties of

-and analyze in detail the different properties arising for the compressible Euler equations with the potential temperature and the derivation of our new fluxes \eqref{ECflux}, \eqref{TECflux}, and \eqref{ETECflux}.
+In this section we keep our analysis to the one-dimensional case and analyze in detail the different properties arising for the compressible Euler equations with the potential temperature and the derivation of our new fluxes \eqref{ECflux}, \eqref{TECflux}, and \eqref{ETECflux}.
 First we recall the definition of fundamental and desirable properties of two-point numerical fluxes for the compressible Euler equations.

 \begin{definition}[Kinetic energy preservation \cite{Jameson2008,Kuya2018,Ranocha2020,ranocha2018thesis,Ranocha2022}] A numerical flux $f^\mathrm{num} = (f^{\mathrm{num}}_{\varrho}, f^{\mathrm{num}}_{\varrho v}, f^{\mathrm{num}}_{\varrho \theta})$ is KEP if